 In the past companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
+In addition to the class action law suit discussed above, we may be the target of this type of litigation in the future.
 Litigation of this type could result in substantial costs and diversion of management's attention and resources, which could seriously hurt our business.
 Any adverse determination in litigation could also subject us to significant liabilities.

-Our two major shareholders currently own approximately 42% of our outstanding ordinary shares.
+Our two major shareholders currently own approximately 24% of our outstanding ordinary shares.
 They will therefore be able to exert significant control over matters submitted to our shareholders for approval.

-Our two major shareholders, in the aggregate, beneficially own approximately 42% of our ordinary shares.
+Our two major shareholders, in the aggregate, beneficially own approximately 24% of our ordinary shares.
 This significant concentration of share ownership may adversely affect the trading price for our ordinary shares because investors often perceive disadvantages in owning stock in companies with controlling shareholders.
 As a result, these shareholders, if they acted together, could significantly influence or even unilaterally approve matters requiring approval by our shareholders, including the election of directors and the approval of mergers or other business combination transactions.
 The interests of these shareholders may not always coincide with our interests or the interests of other shareholders.